top of page

 Oct 27, 20236 min read

-Future (I): Respond well to changes
+Future (I): Be Ready to Respond Well to Changes

 It is not the strongest of the species that survives, nor the most intelligent, but the one that responds best to change (Charles Darwin)